cormullion/Karnak.jl/docs/src/syntax.md

 functions as well.

-Here's a contrived (and consequently hideously ugly) example of the type of syntax you can use:
+Here's a contrived (and consequently hideously ugly) example of the type of syntax available:

 ```@example graphsection
 @drawsvg begin